-2. The person assigned the Preliminary Review shall inform the accused student of the outcome of the Preliminary Review in writing and let the student know his/her options for resolution:
+2. The Student Conduct Officer conducting the Preliminary Review shall inform the accused student and complaint party of the outcome of the Preliminary Review in writing and let the each party know his/her options for resolution:

 a.
 If the accused student agrees to accept responsibility for the violation(s) and accepts the recommended disciplinary sanction, a disciplinary agreement will be prepared.
 The disciplinary agreement shall constitute an acceptance of the finding and sanction(s), as well as a waiver of the student’s right to a University Hearing, Disciplinary Conference, and appeal.

 b.
 If the accused student accepts responsibility for the violation(s) but does not agree with the recommended sanction(s), the Student Conduct Officer shall make a decision regarding responsibility and sanction and the accused student may appeal the sanction to the Campus Appeals Committee.